jeongin-moon/MoonPower/README.md

 ## Citation

-If you use this code, please cite the relevant HETDEX / Uchuu mock papers and Jing (2005, ApJ 620, 559) for FFT power spectrum measurement methodology.
+If you use this code, please cite the relevant HETDEX paper for FFT power spectrum measurement methodology.